-From the street fairs to the music of Midnight Mass, Poland stays true to its roots for Christmas.
-Here are my favorite holiday traditions.
+From street fairs to the Midnight Mass, Poland stays true to its roots during the holidays.
+Here are my favorite Polish Christmas traditions.

 Whether it’s making gingerbread or browsing holiday markets, there’s no better time than Christmas in Poland to get a glimpse of Polish hospitality and Slavic traditions.
 It’s a time when Poles embrace their country’s Roman Catholic rituals and delight in all things rustic and rural.

 Polish Christmas Traditions

 Christmas fairs selling handicrafts pop up in most Polish market squares as people indulge in home-cooked meals and strolls through snow-covered parks.

 Poland emerged from the rubble of World War II and decades behind the Iron Curtain to become a prominent European nation.
 Its modernity still surprises many tourists.